 If the real estate agent or firm that you contact does not offer buyer agency or you do not want them to act as your buyer agent, you can still work with the firm and its agents.
-However, they will be acting as the seller’s agent (or “subagent”).
-The agent can still help you find and purchase property and provide many of the same services as a buyer’s agent.
-The agent must be fair with you and provide you with any “material facts” (such as a leaky roof) about properties.
+However, they will be acting as the seller’s agent or “subagent”.
+They can still help you find and purchase a property and provide many of the same services as a buyer’s agent.
+The agent must be fair with you and provide any “material facts” (such as a leaky roof) about properties.

 But remember, the agent represents the seller—not you—and therefore must try to obtain the best possible price and terms for the seller’s property.
 Furthermore, a seller’s agent is required to give the seller any information about you (even personal, financial or confidential information) that would help the seller in the sale of their property.
 Agents must tell you in writing if they are sellers’ agents before you say anything that can help the seller.